Sustainable Communities

 What are we doing?

-LSE Housing and Communities, based at the London School of Economics, has received funding for a three-year research project to explore how low-income neighbourhoods have changed since 2010 and how they can become socially, economically, and environmentally more viable.
-We want to understand what has happened to low-income communities in different regions of the United Kingdom between 2010-2022, and what policies and interventions can help make low-income communities more sustainable in future.
+LSE Housing and Communities, based at the London School of Economics, has received funding for a four-year research project to explore how low-income neighbourhoods have changed since 2010 and how they can become socially, economically, and environmentally more viable.
+We want to understand what has happened to low-income communities in different regions of the United Kingdom between 2010-2024, and what policies and interventions can help make low-income communities more sustainable in future.

 Why are we doing this?